-The deadline to submit a capital outlay project request online for the 2022 regular legislative session is January 13, 2022.
-Legislators and the governor will receive a list of all projects that have been directed to them from the online site at the start of the legislative session.
-Requested projects will be posted online at the start of the legislative session.
-Legislators and the governor may use these lists to select their sponsored projects.
+The deadline to submit a capital outlay project request online for the 2023 regular legislative session is January 12, 2023.
+Legislators and the governor will receive a list of all the projects that have been submitted online shortly after the start of the legislative session.
+Legislators and the governor use these lists to select their sponsored projects.